 When we breathe in, we inhale many gases, including oxygen, What happens to the gases that the body can’t use?

 When we inhale, many gases are present in air, as the saying goes, the air we inhale includes oxygen carbon dioxide etc, when we exhale, the gases that is not needed will be released.

 The cells involved in inflammatory reactions are

-The second heart sound (dubb) is associated with the closure of–
+The heart sound (lubb) is associated with the closure of:

 What would be the cardiac output of a person having 72 heart beats per minute and a stroke volume of 50 ml?

-Bone has a very hard matrix due to presence of
+Bone has a very hard matrix due to the presence of:

 The hardness and rigidity of bone is due to the presence of mineral salt in the osteoid matrix, which is a crystalline complex of calcium and phosphate (hydroxyapatite).